castai/docs/docs/getting-started/aks/aks.md

 - `az CLI` - A command line tool for working with Azure services using commands in your command-line shell.
 For more information, see [Installing az CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 - `jq` – a lightweight command line JSON processor.
-For more information about the tool click [here](https://stedolan.github.io/jq/).
+For more information about the tool, click [here](https://stedolan.github.io/jq/).

-- *Azure AD* permissions – permissions to create App registration
+- *Azure AD* permissions – permissions to create App registration.

 - The CAST AI agent has to be running on the cluster.